-Last week I got into a fairly heated discussion with some Year 11 students at a school I was visiting about a blog entry I had written about parents providing alcohol to teens to take to a party.
+Last week I got into a fairly heated discussion with some Year 11 students at a school I was visiting about a piece I’d written about parents providing alcohol to teens to take to a party.
 Apparently when one of them had asked their parents to give them a couple of bottles to take to a friend’s gathering (as they had a number of times before), they were told they were not going to be given any alcohol.
 They were then shown what I had written and told something along the lines of “Paul Dillon said …” Now, as I’ve said many times before, I don’t believe anyone can tell a parent what to do with their child in this area – you’ve got to make the decision for yourself.
 But when you’ve made that decision, whatever it is, own it!
 Firstly, to change your rules (i.e., provide alcohol for parties and then stop doing so for no real reason – this young man had not done anything wrong) is unfair and will undoubtedly lead to conflict.
 But most importantly, from my perspective, to put it all on me is totally inappropriate.
 By all means, use what you may have recently learnt to update how you parent and let them know where (or who) you got that information from, but too often I hear from parents who are so worried about being ‘disliked’ that they are unwilling to own the tough decisions … ‘Blaming’ someone else for your decision is not appropriate and ends up undermining your authority!

 Understandably, these students were not impressed!
 Considering what had gone down, they were incredibly respectful and polite.
 They could have gone on the attack but instead they just wanted to express their frustration and make it very clear to me that what I had written had affected their lives.
 The article they were referring to was one in which I discussed new Australian research that found that proving alcohol to young people is not protective and the best option for parents is ‘delay, delay, delay’.
 The section that riled these students up was the claim the researchers made that “parental supply is associated with increased risk of other supply, not the reverse”, i.e., if you give them alcohol, they’re more likely to go and find more!
 They were adamant that in their case, this was simply not true – what they were given is what they drank, no more, no less!